tangle-network/seree-tls-notary-blueprint/README.md

-# <h1 align="center"> Seree TLS Notary Blueprint 🔐 </h1>
+# <h1 align="center"> TLSNotary notary Blueprint 🔐 </h1>

-**A TLS Notary Blueprint for Seree on Tangle**
+**A TLSNotary notary Blueprint on Tangle**

 ## 🔍 Overview

-The Seree TLS Notary Blueprint provides a secure and scalable infrastructure for verifying TLS-based proofs of payment processing and currency exchange transactions.
-It leverages TLSNotary to create cryptographic proofs that can be used to validate on-chain and off-chain payment flows.

-### Key Features

-- **TLS Notary Integration**: Creates verifiable proofs of TLS sessions for payment validation
-- **Secure Payment Processing**: Validates payment flows between on-chain and off-chain systems
-- **Scalable Architecture**: Built on Tangle Network for high throughput and reliability
-- **Smart Contract Integration**: Seamless interaction with Ethereum-based payment contracts

-### Architecture

-The blueprint consists of three main components:

-1. **TLS Notary Server**: Handles TLS session proofs and verification
-2. **Payment Processor**: Manages currency conversions and payment flows
-3. **Smart Contract Interface**: Interacts with on-chain payment contracts
+This Blueprint template simply runs a TLSNotary notary server.
+Extend it in new ways to interact with TLSNotary.

 ## 📚 Prerequisites